maruel/bolide-esp8266/README.md

 - [Tactile
   button switch](https://www.aliexpress.com/wholesale?SearchText=tactile+button)
   (2$USD for 100pcs, depends on size).
-- Computer to run Mosquitto; a [9$ CHIP](https://getchip.com/pages/chip),
-  a Raspberry Pi or your workstation will do just fine.
+- Computer to run Mosquitto; a Raspberry Pi or your workstation will do just fine.

 **BOM:** 36$USD, _including shipping_, with a lot of left overs.